neutrons/web_reflectivity/test/README.md

+# Testing
+The application code includes tests that exercise the majority of the functionality, including error scenarios.
+For example, the tests found in ``web_reflectivity/fitting/tests.py`` use the django framework to create a test server that includes an empty database to execute the tests with.
+Most of the functionality of the application can be tested without actually executing the Refl1D jobs.

 # Installation
 You can easily deploy and test this application using Conda environments.
 The ``webrefl_env.yml`` file describes an environment where we added the ``refl1d`` dependency for local computations, and where we use ``sqlite`` as our database.